 Above is an example of PW at the left ventricular outflow tract (LVOT) in the apical long axis.
 The machine plots velocities (y axis shown in cm/s) over time (x axis).

 The baseline is shown as an orange line going across.
 Points below the line represent velocities going away from the transducer.
 Points above the orange line show velocities going toward transducer.
 So we can deduce from above that there is a pulsatile flow going away from the transducer in systole (right after the QRS on the EKG tracing in green).

 CW allows us to measure blood velocities along an entire line of interrogation.
 It requires the probe to continuously send out pulses of ultrasound along a line and continuously listen for the multitude of reflected frequency shifts that are coming back.
-In other words the ultrasound probe is never quiet and just listening for returned frequencies as with PW; it is both sending and receving all of the time.
+In other words the ultrasound probe is never quiet and just listening for returned frequencies as with PW; it is both sending and receiving all of the time.
 Because of this, we are able to use continuous wave Doppler to pick up very high velocity flows, ones which PW cannot accurately measure.
 Unfortunately the disadvantage is that we cannot pinpoint where along the line that velocity is coming from.
-Hence a combination of PW and CW are used in many cases to pointpoint both velocity and location of a particular blood flow jet of interest.
+Hence a combination of PW and CW are used in many cases to pinpoint both velocity and location of a particular blood flow jet of interest